kenyo/only-one-can-win/README.md

-## Forecasting Reddit Community Growth
+## Only One Can Win!
+Forecasting Reddit Community Growth

 The goal of this project is to develop a time series forecasting model to predict how many reddit followers there will be for the subreddits belonging to each presidential candidate.